thomasWeise/oa/metaheuristics/localSearch/README.md

 The take-away message is that different search operators may (well, obviously) deliver different performance and thus, testing some different operators can always be a good idea.

 We then tried to combine our two improvements, restarts and better operator, into the `hcr_L_swapn` algorithm.
-Here we learned the lesson that performance improvements do not necessarily add up.
+Here we learned two lessons:

+1. Performance improvements do not necessarily add up.
 If we have a method that can deliver an improvement of 10% of solution quality and combine it with another one delivering 15%, we may not get an overall 25% improvement.
 Indeed, our `hcr_65536_swapn` algorithm did not really perform significantly better than `hcr_32768_swap2`.

+2. Runtime can be a crucial limitation in practice.
+`hcr_swapn` could probably outperform `hcr_swap2` if given enough runtime.
+But since we only have two minutes in our example scenario, it cannot.
+This is also why we try to apply some [performance tweaks](#sec:python).
+If we can double the number of objective function evaluations that we can do, this may change the result quality we can get quite significantly.

-Finally, we tested accepting all solutions that are *not worse* instead of accepting only solutions that are *better* in our local searches.
+As final idea in this chapter, we tested accepting all solutions that are *not worse* instead of accepting only solutions that are *better* in our local searches.
 We obtained the random local search (RLS) algorithm, which differs only in this aspect from the hill climber.
-We found that it performed much better on the JSSP even compared to the hill climber with restarts.
+We found that it performed much better on the JSSP even compared to the hill climber with restarts on the JSSP.
+As possible reason we identified the existence of so-called neutral networks (*not* neural networks), i.e., unary search moves that do not change the objective value, that allow the algorithm to escape from local optima towards new and better solutions.

 From this chapter, we also learned one more lesson:
 Many optimization algorithms have parameters.